Skip to content

 If your young person has a particular issue around the journey to and from school, please speak directly to your school.

-Will there be increased traffic around the schools due to the pilot exercise?
+Will there be increased traffic around the schools?

 To decrease the likelihood of any increased traffic around schools, we would encourage pupils to use the recommended bus routes or active travel routes.